-Note: The asset allocation figures presented have been calculated from the fund allocations detailed in the respective fund factsheets as of 31 December 2023.
+Note: The asset allocation figures presented have been calculated from the fund allocations detailed in the respective fund factsheets as of 31 December 2024.
 For members whose asset allocation at the selected age on the default glidepath involves multiple funds, we have determined the overall asset allocation based on the proportion of assets held in each fund.

 Members may wish to refer to the fund fact sheets, which include further information on the asset allocation of each fund.
-These can be found at www.affinitywaterpensions.co.uk and are updated quarterly.
+These can be found at www.affinitywaterpensions.co.uk through the member portal.